Grants and Sponsorships

 Donations to AAF for a sponsored project in the form of money, goods and services are tax-deductible to the extent allowed by law, which provides incentive for donors to give generously, and helps the sponsored artist gain greater access to much needed resources.
 The Foundation provides umbrella support for artists seeking long-term sponsorship, for those requiring it only for the duration of a particular project, and for those seeking a sponsorship bridge between the time they apply for and receive their own 501(c)(3) status.

-AAF acts an “umbrella”, passing through funds donated to its sponsored projects from its own account, less a small fee for management services.
+- AAF acts an “umbrella”, passing through funds donated to its sponsored projects from its own account; we charge a small fee for management services.

-AAF has been honored to serve a wide variety of artists through the years, and currently supports some 50 artists and specific arts projects.
+- AAF has been honored to serve a wide variety of artists through the years, and currently supports some 30 artists, arts organizations, and specific arts projects.

-Click here to see the full list of recent and current projects sponsored by Allied Arts Foundation.
+Click here to see the full list of current and past projects sponsored by Allied Arts Foundation with links to their websites.

 For more information about our sponsorship program, please contact firstname.lastname@example.org.